Attended End-to-end Architecture for Age Estimation from Facial Expression Videos: Experiments

 \section{Experiments}

 We first investigate the different mechanisms to implement spatial attention and validate the advantages of our proposed spatially-indexed mechanism over other options.
 Then we present the qualitative and quantitative evaluation on our model respectively, especially to validate the functionality of each module.
 Subsequently, we compare our model with state-of-the-art methods.
-Finally, we make a statistical analysis on predicted error distributions to investigate the difference between the method based on the handcrafted features and our method with automatically learned features.
+Specifically, we make a statistical analysis on predicted error distributions to investigate the difference between the method based on the handcrafted features and our method with automatically learned features.
+Finally, we evaluate our model on disgust expression to test the generalization of our model to other facial expressions.